What S Wrong With Threads 2024

 Event-driven architecture is another paradigm that can be used to handle concurrent tasks without the need for threads.
 In an event-driven system, tasks are triggered by events and executed asynchronously.
 This approach eliminates the need for explicit thread creation and management, as the execution of tasks is driven by events rather than by multiple threads.
 Event-driven architectures are commonly used in systems like web servers, where many clients can connect simultaneously and trigger events.

-ALSO READ: How To Find Threads Live 2024
+ALSO READ: What Is Wrong With Threads 2024

 Message Passing